Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 Elsa Litecky, Owner

 Elsa started EcoElsa back in 2018 as a blog and YouTube channel.
 Prior to starting EcoElsa she worked in naturalist and outreach roles for the MNDNR, Dakota County, environmental nonprofits, and nature centers.
 She is passionate about the outdoors and loves learning new things.
-Her favorite areas of interest for natural resources are ethnobotany, biomimicry, and outdoor survival.
+Her favorite areas of interest for natural resources are how people engage with nature; and include topics like ethnobotany & foraging, enthoastronomy, biomimicry, and outdoor survival.
 Outside of her work she enjoys a lot of other creative outlets like making art, reading and writing books, and cooking.
 To learn more about her different certifications and environmental education experience check out our Meet the Founder Page.

 Andrew Harrison, Program Support